Before you put your digital assistant into production, you should test and fine-tune the way your digital assistant routes and resolves intents.

 go to pizza joe

-If (and only if) a welcome state hasn’t been specified in the skill’s digital assistant configuration, the digital assistant provides one.
-This default welcome state consists of a prompt and a card showing the skill’s display name, one-sentence description, and a few of its sample utterances.
+If (and only if) a welcome state hasn’t been specified in the skill’s digital assistant configuration, the digital assistant automically provides a default response that consists of a prompt and a card showing the skill’s display name, one-sentence description, and a few of its sample utterances.

-Here's an example of a default welcome state being applied to the sample skill Fin Skill.
+Here's an example of a default welcome response being applied to the sample skill Fin Skill.

 You can also customize the default welcome prompt using the Skill Bot Welcome Prompt configuration setting.